-Search Engines are trying to offer searchers the most relevant, trusted, and best user experience they can to match the intention of keywords or phrase someone searches.
+Search Engines are trying to offer searchers the most relevant, trusted, and best user experience they can to match the intention of keyword or phrase someone searches.

-While Google and other search engines update their algorithms all the time, you can be making the same efforts to make your landscaping business more relevant, trusted, and provide a better user experience online.
+While Google and other search engines update their algorithms all the time, you can be making the same efforts to make your landscaping business more relevant, trusted, and provide a better user experience.

-Rather than wait for Google to implement the perfect algorithm change that boosts your website to a more favorable position (not likely if you aren’t making improvements), why not take a more proactive approach with your own SEO?
+Rather than wait for Google to implement the perfect algorithm change that boosts your website to a more favorable position (not likely if you aren’t making improvements), take a more proactive approach with your own SEO.

-It’s the surveying, designing, planning, installation, and maintaining of your internet landscape.
+It’s the surveying, designing, planning, installation, and maintaining your internet landscape.
 SEO (search engine optimization) is the physical work that molds the internet and your properties that live within it.
 Thereby, shaping the user experience much like we would shape our own property for enjoyable engagement.

 How is the internet similar to a property that needs landscaping?